-Let’s discuss how to use essential oils on kids safely and effectively.
-I will share which oils to avoid, how to properly diluted them, and the best blends for kids.
+Learn how to use essential oils around kids safely and effectively, as well as which oils to avoid, how to properly dilute essential oils, and the best diffuser blends for kids.

 As a mama, I couldn’t imagine life without my essential oils.
 I just counted over 10 oils we have used today alone, and I am sure I am missing some.

 Using essential oils on kids can be very safe if you are following a few safety rules and guidelines.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 Ready to get essential oils into your home?
 Get started with this family-friendly starter set.